Frequently Asked Questions From Practitioners

-In order to join The Breathe Network, you begin by completing the application which you can download as a word document, and then submit it to email@example.com.
-Our team to review your qualifications and your experience.
-If your application meets our requirements, we will ask for feedback from 3 professional references.
-References have a significant impact upon your acceptance into The Breathe Network, as we need to know that you have demonstrated your competence in helping survivors in their healing.
-Once you have been accepted, we will then go through the process of on-boarding and welcoming you to The Breathe Network, which includes paying the one-time membership fee.
+In order to join The Breathe Network, you begin by completing the application.
+If your application meets our requirements, combined with the support of 3 professional references – we will move your application forward.
+Once you have been invited to join, we will then go through the process of on-boarding and welcoming you to The Breathe Network, which includes paying the one-time membership fee.
 From your application, we will create your practitioner page, which includes a description of your work, your philosophy of healing, your vision of trauma-informed care, your practice location and contact information where survivors can reach you.

 10. Is there any additional fee if someone is referred to me through TBN’s website?